awareframework/com.awareframework.android.sensor.accelerometer/README.md

 + `disable()`: disables the sensor in the configuration.

++ `currentInterval`: holds the current data interval rate for the running service in hertz.

 ### Accelerometer.Builder

 A builder class for building an instance of an accelerometer controller.